elva-labs/braincells/docs/level-2/hello-world-lambda.md

 ## Exercise

-From the start, we'll do most things manually.
-However, there are a broad rage of project-generators one could use down the line to make things faster (and maybe bore reliable).
+We'll do most things manually in the start.
+However, there are a broad rage of project-generators one could use down the line to make things faster (and maybe more reliable).

 1. Create a new project
 2. Write a lambda